glasgowneuro/usbdux/README.md

 ![alt tag](docs/logo3.gif)

+USB-DUX is now open source.
+After 15 years, USB-DUX data acquisition boards are no longer being manufactured.
+Their design is now open source.

 ## The Original USB based DAQ for Linux

 The USB DUX is the perfect data acquisition unit for real-time monitoring